sociocs/sociocs-docs/miscellaneous/dynamic-fields.md

 ### Contact list

-When sending bulk messages using a contact list, you can use the extra fields as the dynamic field within the message text.
+When sending bulk messages using a contact list, you can use the extra field as the dynamic field within the message text.

 For example, if you have a contact list like below,